 Words Have Power

 Genesis states that God created heaven and earth by speaking it into existence.
 God said, “Let there be light, and there was light.”
-The Gospel of John explains that the power of God’s spoken word is found in Jesus.
+In fact, the book of John explains it like this.
 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him, nothing was made that has been made” (John 1:1-3).

 Throughout His ministry, Jesus revealed that there was power in His spoken word.
-He would speak healing and people were healed.
-He called to Lazarus in the tomb and he was given new life.
-When the disciples encountered a severe storm and feared for their lives, they woke up Jesus who was asleep in the boat. “‘He got up and rebuked the wind and the raging waters; the storm subsided, and all was calm.’
+Jesus who was asleep in a boat when the disciples woke Him up in the middle of a storm. “‘He got up and rebuked the wind and the raging waters; the storm subsided, and all was calm.’
 The disciples were astounded.
 Who is this?
 He commands even the winds and the water, and they obey him” (Luke 8:22-25).